margaretmf/margaretmf.github.io/creativewriting.md

 stepping on stones
-running through dirt, the clay getting clay stuck on the bottom of these shoes
+running through dirt, the clay getting clay stuck on the bottom of these shoes falling to rock bottom and shoving it down shoving it down into the earth it's not mine

 giving the dirty heel
 hitting rock bottom